Adam Krikorian

-Adam Krikorian (born July 22, 1974) is an American water polo coach and the head coach of the United States women's national water polo team.
-He coached the team to gold medals at the 2012 Olympic Games, 2016 Olympic Games, and 2020 Olympic Games.
-He was named the United States Olympic Committee's Coach of the Games for 2016.
-He won 15 NCAA national championships as player, assistant coach, and head coach at UCLA.
+Adam Krikorian (born July 22, 1974) is an American water polo coach and has served as the head coach of the United States women's national water polo team.
+Bringing the U.S. National Women's team to widespread global recognition, he coached the team to three consecutive gold medals, a gold at the 2012 Olympic Games in London, a second gold at the 2016 Olympic Games in Rio de Janeiro, and a third consecutive gold at the 2020 Olympic Games in Tokyo.
+Highly accomplished as a collegiate coach, he won 15 NCAA national championships as player, assistant coach, and head coach at the University of California Los Angeles.